 Perhaps the easiest way to use visual storytelling in your property photography is by creating video slideshows.
 This format allows you to guide a prospective buyer around the space, using captions for additional context:

-Adobe Spark is an excellent tool for creating such content.
+Adobe Creative Cloud Express is an excellent tool for creating such content.

 The other advantage of using video slideshows is that the format is easily shared.
 Agents can post the video on Facebook and Instagram to grab the attention of followers, or send the slideshow to people who inquire.